gatsbyjs/gatsby/docs/docs/migrating-from-v0-to-v1.md

 ## Replace react-router's Link component with gatsby-link

 `gatsby-link` is a wrapper for the `<Link>` component in react-router.
-It automatically prefixes urls and handles prefetching.
-Add `gatsby-link` to your project by running:
+It automatically prefixes urls and handles prefetching. `gatsby-link` is installed automatically with Gatsby.

-`npm install --save gatsby-link`

 `gatsby-link` auto-detects whether to use a plain `<Link>` or `<NavLink>` based on what props you pass it.
 There's no need to wrap `<IndexLink>` because it was